wy580477/Heroku-All-In-One-APP/README_en.md

  1. Rclone auto-upload function only needs to prepare rclone.conf file, and all other configurations are set to go.
  2. Rclone have multiple auto-upload modes, copy, move, and uploading while seeding.
  3. YT-dlp Web front-end metube also supports Rclone auto-upload after downloading.
- 4. Rclone runs on daemon mode, easy to manually transfer files on the WebUI and monitor transfers in real time.
+ 4. Rclone runs on daemon mode, easy to manually transfer files and monitor transfers in real time on WebUI.
  5. You can connect Aria2 and Rclone from frontends such as AriaNg/RcloneNg running on other hosts.
  6. Auto-backup configuration files and task list to Rclone remote, and try to restore from Rclone remote when dyno restarts.
  7. ttyd web terminal, which can execute yt-dlp and other commands on the command line.